 What is a Token?

-A token is the opposite of a coin, meaning that it is depended on an already existing blockchain and it cannot run independently.
+A token is the opposite of a coin, meaning that it is dependent on an already existing blockchain and it cannot run independently.
 Tokens are often used as an asset or as a utility token in a smart contract economy.
 But there are more use cases:

 - A token can be a currency